soswow/my-presentations/resume.md

 Intellij IDEA / Eclipse, Git / SVN, Grunt / Maven / Ant, Jenkins, Bash

-Personal Profile
+Achievements
 ----------------------
-* Decent 7+ years programming experience, mostly in JavaScript and Java; also in Python and Ruby
-* Competent in object-oriented analysis/design, functional programming and database programming
-* Good troubleshooting and analytics skills; business oriented
-* Good interpersonal skills; great team-worker; calm and emotionally mature

-Where and what I did briefly
+* As part of the Toggl development team I developed a completely new web experience for our user base of more than 500,000.
+I modularized our client-side Backbone code in order to increase maintainability and facilitate its re-use.
+It utilizes websockets for instantaneous synchronization and can also work offline.
+[Screenhots](http://goo.gl/ock3gT)
+* I wrote the web application for Toggl's hiring campaign as a personal initiative.
+Every applicant can test his or her knowledge and show their coding skills.
+[Screenshots](http://goo.gl/6aTWse) I released this code as an [open source](https://github.com/soswow/lobzik) project.
+* While working at Swedbank I replaced their dated Flash-based stock chart components with modern HTML5 code [Screenshots](http://goo.gl/yI68vj).
+* With a colleague at Zeroturnaround, I delivered two successful web projects using Java and the Play! web framework in three months!
+[Screenshots](http://goo.gl/NW71iC)
+* Graduated *cum laude* with my diploma thesis "Face Detection and Tracking Method Based on Neural Networks and Skin Color Segmentation" [summary](http://goo.gl/5D2097)
+* More than 10 talks on local developers community meetups, which I co-orginize

+Work Experience briefly
 ----------------------
-* Toggl           — **CoffeeScript, Backbone, Grunt** — *0.8 year*
+* Toggl           — **CoffeeScript, Backbone, Grunt** — *1 year*
 * Zeroturnaround  — **Java, JavaScript, Python** — *1 year*
-* 300.mg          — **Ruby, CoffeeScript** — *time-2-time* (remotely)
+* 300.mg          — **Ruby, CoffeeScript** — *freelance*
 * Swedbank        — **Java, JavaScript** — *2 years*
-* Matvil Corporation — **Python, Django, Solr** — *½ years* (remotely)
+* Matvil Corporation — **Python, Django, Solr** — *freelance*
 * Tallink         — **Java, JavaScript** — *1 year*
 * Mozilla Corp.   — **Python, JavaScript** — *3 months* (remotely)
 * SQA Partners    — **Java, JavaScript** — *~ 4 years*

-Some of my achievements
+Personal Profile
 ----------------------
-* Working at Toggl me and my colleague delivered completely new version of web application - company main product, using Backbone, CoffeeScript, websockets etc. Lately I created front-end'er [skill testing framework](https://github.com/soswow/lobzik) for Toggl.
-* I implemented new sophisticated stocks chart system while I was working in Swedbank.
-* As part of a small team I implemented and delivered two successful projects in Zeroturnaround.
-* Once I wrote Photoshop's PSD Python library.
+* 7+ years programming experience, mostly in JavaScript and Java; also in Python and Ruby
+* Competent in object-oriented analysis/design, functional programming and database programming
+* Excellent troubleshooting and analytics skills; business oriented
+* Excellent interpersonal skills; great team-worker; calm and emotionally mature

 Work Experience in more details